zled/sql-docs.it-it/docs/t-sql/functions/charindex-transact-sql.md

 ```

 ### <a name="g-searching-from-a-position-other-than-the-first-position"></a>G. Ricerca da una posizione diversa dalla prima posizione
-Nell'esempio seguente viene restituita la prima posizione della stringa `is` in `This is a string`, a partire dalla quarta posizione.
+Nell'esempio seguente viene restituita la prima posizione della stringa `is` nella stringa `This is a string`, a partire dalla posizione 4 (il quarto carattere).

 ```sql
 SELECT CHARINDEX('is', 'This is a string', 4);